lubib/Group_3_final_project/README.md

 - The model uses 3 layers of ReLu functions and a Softmax activation function on the output to predict which of the 6 medal bins the country's medal count falls into.
 - The evaluation metric for this model was accuracy; the model predicted 57.5% of medal ranges correctly.

+### Summary:

+Overall, demographic data and economic indexes do not predict Olympic medals well, though they do have positive correlation.

+Even thought we were not able to achive the 90% accuracy we wanted we were able to increase the accuracy from -17.4% to 57.5%.

 ### Dashboard and Google Slides